danaher-digital/clustering_coding_challenge/README.md

     as label '2' in file B.
   - One algorithm should cluster all files

+Note that there is no specific right or wrong answer, be sure to illustrate how you arrived at your solution.
 Return your results as a separate GitHub repository.
 Include all source code, notebooks, intermediary data, and so forth.

 Questions may be forwarded to the recruiter.
 Candidates have one week to complete this challenge.